10% OFF

 Tips to Avoid Buying a Scrapped Car

-Buying a scrapped car can be a risky decision, and it is not recommended for anyone.
-To avoid falling victim to scammers and fraudsters with scrapped vehicles, remember these tips:
+Buying a scrapped car can be a risky decision, and it is not recommended to go ahead with the purchase.
+To avoid falling victim to car scrap scams, remember these tips before buying a used car:

 Who Issues a Scrap Car Certificate of Destruction (CoD)?

-A Scrap Car Certificate of Destruction is a legal document that confirms a vehicle has been scrapped and destroyed.
-The certificate is issued by an authorized treatment facility (ATF) and is required by law in the UK for all vehicles that are scrapped.
+A scrap car Certificate of Destruction is a legal document that confirms a vehicle has been scrapped and destroyed.
+The certificate is issued by an authorized treatment facility (ATF), which is a licensed scrapyard, and is required by law in the UK for all vehicles that are scrapped.

 What Happens When a Car is Scrapped?